 Portfolio Level – Portfolio Kanban

 Ideas and innovations are managed by the Innovation Coaches using a Portfolio Kanban.
 The primary purpose of this portfolio management is to ensure that the organization invests its time and resources in the most valuable innovations.
 The coaches use the kanban to manage the flow of individual innovations through the process steps of validation, experimentation, scaling up and embedding, where each of these steps may be divided into smaller steps.
-Immediately after the validation and experimentation step, they use the technique of the Weighted Shortest Job First to prioritize the ideas that create the most value for the organization in the shortest possible lead time.
+Immediately after the validation and experimentation step, they use the technique of the Weighted Fastest Innovation First to prioritize the ideas that create the most value for the organization in the shortest possible lead time.